 The course consists of an introduction and 4 two-week blocks dedicated to different genres of popular fiction.
 Each block is divided into two parts.
 During the first week, students read theoretical texts, study the characteristics and history of the respective genre and acquire a critical outlook on the genre.
-During the second week, students read specific works of the genre and attempt to apply the acquired theoretical concepts in class discussions, as well as in written assignments.
+During the second week, students read specific works that are good examples of the genre and attempt to apply the acquired theoretical concepts in class discussions, as well as in written assignments.

-WEEK 1: INTRODUCTION.
+WEEK 1: Introduction.
 Basic information: assessment, readings, etc. A note on plagiarism and AI.

-Can/should we analyse popular fiction?
-What is cultural studies?
+WEEK 2: Popular fiction: what is it and why should I care?
+Can/should we analyse popular fiction in academia?
+What is genre?
+What are cultural studies?

-WEEK 2: Gothic Novel 1 / Text: Clive Bloom "Now Welcome the Night: The Origins of Gothic Culture"
+WEEK 3: Gothic Novel 1 / Text: Clive Bloom "Now Welcome the Night: The Origins of Gothic Culture"

-WEEK 3: Gothic Novel 2 / Texts: Ann Radcliff The Mysteries of Udolpho (excerpt); Jane Austen Northanger Abbey (excerpt) - IN-CLASS ESSAY 1
+WEEK 4: Gothic Novel 2 / Texts: Ann Radcliff "The Mysteries of Udolpho" (excerpt); Jane Austen Northanger Abbey (excerpt) - IN-CLASS ESSAY 1

-WEEK 4: Detective Fiction 1 / Text: John G. Cawelti "The Formula of the Classical Detective Story"
+WEEK 5: Detective Fiction 1 / Text: John G. Cawelti "The Formula of the Classical Detective Story"

-WEEK 5: Detective Fiction 2 / Texts: Sir Arthur Conan Doyle "The Final Problem"; Agatha Christie "The Market Basing Mystery" - IN-CLASS ESSAY 2
+WEEK 6: Detective Fiction 2 / Texts: Sir Arthur Conan Doyle "The Final Problem"; Agatha Christie "The Market Basing Mystery" - IN-CLASS ESSAY 2